 Marinades and rubs, when added judiciously and in thoughtful and creative combinations have been in fashion lately and add nuanced flavor to chicken and other foods.
 None-the-less, some expert cooks and chefs believe that marinades are not worth using with chicken and other meats because, with research, they have discovered that these mixtures of oils, sauces and herbs barely soak into the foods, only perhaps a quarter of an inch!
 So, they feel why bother marinating; it’s a waste of time!
 However, still other cooks belief a marinade is beneficial.
 I’ve found marinades do add flavor to foods.
 You experiment and see how it works!
 I really would love to hear some of your results!
 Leave a message if you like or email me at email@example.com and share which method, marinating or rubs work best for you.
-I use rubs occasionally and like the results, but I like marinating more I feel it truly works with all types of chicken, as well as beef and pork ribs; it heightens flavor.
+I use rubs occasionally and like the results, but I like marinating more; I feel it truly works with all types of chicken, as well as beef and pork ribs; it enhances the chicken flavor.

 1/2 cup olive oil or vegetable oil

 4 strips of lemon rind, but not the white part

 1 Tbsp Worcestershire sauce